Croatan: Speculation of the fate of the "Lost Colony"

 Other scholars believe the Lumbees to be descended from an eastern Siouan group called the Cheraws.
-During the seventeenth and eighteenth centuries, several Siouan-speaking tribes occupied southeastern North Carolina.
+During the 17th and 18th centuries, several Siouan-speaking tribes occupied southeastern North Carolina.
 John R. Swanton, a pioneering ethnologist at the Smithsonian Institution, wrote in 1938 that the Lumbees were probably of Cheraw descent, but were also genealogically influenced by other Siouan tribes in the area.
 Contemporary historians such as James Merrell and William Sturtevant confirm this theory by suggesting that the Cheraws, along with survivors of other tribes whose populations had been devastated by warfare and disease, found refuge from both aggressive settlers and hostile tribes in the Robeson County swamps in eastern North Carolina.

 In 1914, when Special Indian Agent O.M.
 McPherson was reporting on the rights of various Indian groups, he published a list of names of the Lost Colony.
 Numerous names on the list were typical Indian names in the North Carolina counties of Robeson and Sampson, at the time of his report.
 Many of the surnames included were that of surviving Croatan Indians.
-Late twentieth-century research has demonstrated that among surnames established as Lumbee ancestors were numerous mixed-race African Americans free in Virginia before the American Revolution and their descendants who migrated to Virginia and North Carolina frontiers in the late eighteenth and early nineteenth centuries.
+Late twentieth-century research has demonstrated that among surnames established as Lumbee ancestors were numerous mixed-race African Americans free in Virginia before the American Revolution and their descendants who migrated to Virginia and North Carolina frontiers in the late 18th and early 19th centuries.
 These "free people of color" were mostly descendants of European men and African women who worked and lived together in colonial Virginia.
 These connections have been traced for numerous individuals and families through court records, land deeds, and other existing historical documents.
 In Robeson County, they may have intermarried with Native American survivors and acculturated as Native Americans.

 Research

-The Lost Colony Center for Science and Research has excavated English artifacts within the territory of the former Croatan tribe.
-The artifacts may also be evidence of trade with the tribe or of natives finding them at the former colony site.
-The Center is conducting a DNA study to try to determine if there are European lines among Croatan descendants.
+Researchers from the University of Bristol, United Kingdom, have also been excavating on Hatteras Island in conjunction with the Croatoan Archaeological Society.

-Researchers from the University of Bristol, UK, have also been excavating on Hatteras Island in conjunction with the Croatoan Archaeological Society.
-Hatteras Island is the main locus for the settlement of the Croatoan tribe and to date, they have discovered a large contact/pre-contact period settlement, midden deposits, and European trade items.
+Roberta Estes founded the Lost Colony Center for Science and Research which excavated English artifacts within the territory of the former Croatan tribe.
+The artifacts may also be evidence of trade with the tribe or of Natives finding them at the former colony site.
+The center conducted the Lost Colony DNA Project to try to determine if there are European lines among Croatan descendants.
+However, no bones from the Lost Colony have been found to sequence DNA, and, as of 2019, the project had not identified any living descendants.